artem-popov/atlant.js/README.md

 ```
 "routes" are conditional like '/faq || /about', the "&&" and brackets not yet supported.

+### Flow

+Atlant watches when you touch links and manages them.
+use a attribute data-atlant="ignore" to skip this.

 ### atlant.onRenderEnd(callback)
 works out when route fully rendered.